How to Reduce VDI Costs

 The Island approach to enterprise browsers

-Island's enterprise browser offers a compelling alternative to virtual desktops by providing robust, built-in protections against common web threats, advanced data control capabilities, and streamlined management tools that are easy for IT teams to deploy and maintain.
+Island's Enterprise Browser offers a compelling alternative to virtual desktops by providing robust, built-in protections against common web threats, advanced data control capabilities, and streamlined management tools that are easy for IT teams to deploy and maintain.

 No backhauling traffic.
 No servers to maintain.
 No frustrated end users.
 At a fraction of the cost.
 All built into a Chromium-based browser end users can deploy and use with zero training.
 Island simplifies administration and delivers a smoother, faster, and more secure user experience, tailored to meet the demanding needs of modern enterprises.